 “Living in Thailand” was my first book about life in Thailand.
 Then I wrote “Thai Black Book” and last year I wrote “Moving to Thailand – Your 2nd Life Begins!“.

-I tried to make this book the one-stop book for all your moving needs, but of course that is impossible.
+I tried to make this book the one-stop book for all your moving needs, but of course, that is impossible.
 I didn’t know it was impossible until I tried, but I’ve come to that conclusion.

 Moving to Thailand covers how to go about it from some different perspectives.
 Some of you will want to move into nice digs, buy a house, and retire.
 Others will want to teach English.
-Others of you will want to live as cheaply as possible in Thailand and move on in a year.
+Some of you will want to live as cheaply as possible in Thailand and move on in a year.

-This book has current pricing for apartments and other accomodations you can find in the country, as well as the salary expectations and cost of living you’ll face in different areas of Thailand.
+This book has current pricing for apartments and other accommodations you can find in the country, as well as the salary expectations and cost of living you’ll face in different areas of Thailand.
 I try to give you the information you’ll need to narrow down your choices of WHERE to live in Thailand first.
 If you can choose an area you’ll be happiest in – that is probably the big key to whether you will enjoy staying in the country, or not.